Image of trees in an urban setting

 • Climate Resilience: Green spaces help mitigate the effects of climate change by reducing the urban heat island effect and managing stormwater.
 This capability will prove vital to urban areas as climate resilience risk to homes and businesses grows.

-• Mental Health Benefits: Access to natural spaces has been shown to reduce stress, improve mood, and enhance overall well-being.
+• Mental Health Benefits: Access to natural urban green spaces has been shown to reduce stress, improve mood, and enhance overall well-being.

 • Community Engagement: Rewilding projects often involve local communities, fostering a sense of ownership and stewardship over natural spaces.